neu-se/CS4530-Spring-2025/tutorials/week1-unit-testing.md

 A full list of testing functions from React Testing Library can be found [here](https://testing-library.com/docs/dom-testing-library/cheatsheet/).
 # Setting up testing using Jest in VSCode

+> For a monorepo project that has multiple root folders (for example, our final project), the Jest extension might need additional configuration to work.
+An alternative is [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner), which functions similar to the Jest extension and works out of the box.

 Testing can sometimes get cumbersome as the user is expected to remember all the options provided by Jest to run a specific set of tests, or otherwise the user will have to run the entire test suite just to verify the result of a single test case.
 Not anymore!

 With [vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), you have complete control over the way you want to run tests, with many features that visually inform the users about which specific line is failing with what error.